Kourtney Kardashian Flaunts Her Body In Sparkly Bikini As She Lies By The Pool

 The reality TV star and businesswoman has her arms behind her head, which she is resting on the edge, and her left leg bent while keeping the left one stretched out in front of her, in a pose that further highlights her curves.
 Kourtney has her eyes closed in the photo, keeping her eyes protected from the glaring sun.
 In addition, she is wearing her hair pulled back, which is barely seen in the shot.

-The post, which Kourtney shared with her 76.8 million Instagram followers, racked up more than 523,000 likes and over 2,200 comments in under an hour — at the time of this writing.
+The post, which Kourtney shared with her 76.8 million Instagram followers, racked up more than 523,000 likes and over 2,200 comments in under an hour.
 Users of the social media platform who are fans of the socialite took to the comments section to share their admiration for her and to praise her incredible body.

 “Are you sure you’re 40?” one user wrote.